-Have you ever wondered what could be the reason to it?
+Have you ever wondered what could be the reason for it?

-The most common reasons for a mouth ulcer are malnutrition, stress, GI tract disturbances, consumption of spicy and acidic food stuff, dehydration, frayed toothbrush bristles, poor oral care and certain medications taken for systemic ailments.
+The most common reasons for a mouth ulcer are malnutrition, stress, GI (Gastrointestinal) tract disturbances, consumption of spicy and acidic foods, dehydration, frayed toothbrush bristles, poor oral care, and certain medications taken for systemic ailments.

-From the above mentioned reasons it should be clear that it could treated as well as prevented.
+From the above-mentioned reasons it should be clear that it could be treated as well as prevented.

 My Personal Experience

-Topical analgesic gel provide soothing effect on the healing ulcers.
+Topical analgesic gel provides a soothing effect on the healing ulcers.

-In certain GI condition the bacterium Helicobacter which causes ulceration of GI tract causes ulceration in the oral cavity too.
+In certain GI conditions, the bacterium Helicobacter pylori (H. pylori) which causes ulceration of the GI tract causes ulceration in the oral cavity too.